 The idea behind completing tasks for money is for kids to learn about the value of earning money and what goes into it.

-How Does a Weekly Allowance Work?
+How a Weekly Allowance Works

 Instead of giving your kids a cash allowance, Mydoh allows parents to set up a weekly allowance that is automatically sent to their Smart Cash Card every Saturday.